luizbgomide/sovereign/index.md

 ### Change Log

 #### 2024-07-24
+- Drop a ton of instances of 'may' that weren't actual choices.
 - Use "HP" instead of "hit points".
 - Add paragraphs to the spell descriptions.
 - Use those outside the walls and basic fantasy as stop-gaps.